 All depending on how you stand in the spatial relationship to your opponent, paying attention to which side of your body is in-front - If your arms are perpendicular to your shoulders, or to the sides of your body, if they are crossed or if they are mixed!

-These considerations provide for the best option for use of your body efficient sequential execution of chain of moves which will enable you to resolve the threat on time from each what may seem simple but is unique call for a variant chain of defense.
+These considerations provide for the best option for use of your body's efficient sequential execution of chain of moves which will enable you to resolve the threat on time with a unique call for a variant chain of defense.
 In fact theses three are distilled tactics extracted from countless martial arts sparring and matches.

 Keep in mind that the time allotted for the Pure Krav Maga Curriculum is based upon averages of learning ability.
 Each individual is unique however, and additional time would be needed to utilize the Pavlovian approach where needed.